cruxicheiros/jsbot/README.md

-# Talos
+# JSBot
 A JavaScript-based chatbot for Chatzy, an online chatroom service.
 Its mission?
-To have useful utility-type functions and others that can help writers.
+To have act as a prototype for future bots, and to provide a basis for any interested in figuring out how Chatzy runs.